 “Mr. Jones, for your convenience, we recommend our in-room dining credit.
 You get $50 of in-room dining for only $40, it’s a great value.”Why it works: It frames value, shows confidence, and leaves guests with a positive final impression.

-Guests arrive dreaming of poolside or seaside relaxation.
+Guests arrive dreaming of poolside or beach relaxation.
 Don’t wait until they’re outside to mention cabanas, offer them at check-in, when it’s top-of-mind.

 The pitch structure: